kofijohnson/Apex-MicroTrigger/README.md

 ## Creating Criterias

-To create a criteria, implement the Criteria interface for the Trigger execution context that the criteria will be operating within.
+To create a Criteria, implement the Criteria interface for the Trigger execution context that the criteria will be operating within.
 Available trigger execution contexts include:

 * TriggerBeforeInsert (before insert)
 * TriggerBeforeUpdate (before update)